Graham Gano

-Graham Gano (gə-NOH; born April 9, 1987) is a Scottish–American professional football placekicker for the New York Giants of the National Football League (NFL).
+Graham Gano (gə-NOH; born April 9, 1987) is a Scottish–American professional football placekicker.
 He played college football for the Florida State Seminoles and was signed by the Baltimore Ravens as an undrafted free agent in 2009.
-Gano has also played for the Las Vegas Locomotives in the United Football League (UFL), the Washington Redskins and the Carolina Panthers.
+Gano has also played for the Las Vegas Locomotives in the United Football League (UFL), the Washington Redskins, and Carolina Panthers.
 During his time with the Panthers, he achieved the franchise's record for longest field goal at 63 yards in 2018.

 Early life

 Gano was born in a military base in Arbroath, Scotland and is of Scottish descent through his mother.
 His father, Mark, was a United States Navy Master Chief Petty Officer and Vietnam veteran who was stationed at Canadian Forces Base, Gander, Newfoundland when Gano was born.
 Gano has a long line of ancestors who served in the military, including his great grandfather Richard Gano, and grandfather Raymond of Martinsburg, West Virginia.
-Gano grew up in Cantonment, Florida, near Pensacola, Florida and attended J. M. Tate High School, Home of the Mighty Mighty Aggies, where he was a two-sport star in football and track.
+Gano grew up in Cantonment, Florida, near Pensacola, Florida and attended J. M. Tate High School, where he was a two-sport star in football and track.
 In high school football, he was an All-American First-team selection by USA Today and the nation's third-ranked kicker by Rivals.com.
 Gano played in the CaliFlorida All-Star game, completing a 50-yard field goal in the game.
 During his senior season, Gano kicked three field goals over 55 yards (57, 64, and 65 yards) and had a 71-yard field goal made which was negated by a penalty.
 A total of 36 of his 38 kickoffs were touchbacks and he averaged better than 42 yards per punt as a senior.

 As a standout track & field athlete, Gano was one of the state's top performers in the sprinting events.
 He captured three state titles in track at the 2005 FHSAA 3A District 1, winning the 100-meter dash, with a time of 10.55 seconds, the 200-meter dash, with a time of 21.70 seconds, and the 400-meter dash, with a time of 48.00 seconds.